Israel-Gaza fighting spills into second day with air strikes, rockets | Law-Order

 - Israel

 Israeli aircraft struck in Gaza and Palestinians fired rockets at Israel on Saturday after an Israeli operation against the Islamic Jihad militant group ended more than a year of relative calm along the border.
-Israel launched an operation against Islamic Jihad on Friday, killing one of the group's senior commanders in a surprise daytime air strike on a high-rise building in Gaza City and drawing rocket salvoes in response.
+Israel on Friday killed one of the group's senior commanders in a surprise daytime air strike on a high-rise building in Gaza City which drew rocket salvoes in response.

+On Saturday, Israel said it struck Islamic Jihad militants preparing to launch rockets.
+Additional bombings targeted three houses, witnesses said, flattening at least one as the sounds of more explosions rocked Gaza City.
+Palestinian militants fired at least 160 rockets across the border, setting off air raids sirens and sending people running to bomb shelters as far as the central Israeli city of Modiin, between Tel Aviv and Jerusalem.

+Most of the missiles were intercepted and there were no reports of serious casualties, according to the Israeli ambulance service.
+Egyptian, U.N. and Qatari efforts to end the fighting were underway.
+Further escalation would largely depend on whether Hamas, the Islamic militant group which controls Gaza, would opt to join the fighting.

 Israel has imposed special security measures in its southern territories near Gaza and is preparing to call up some 25,000 military personnel, according to Army Radio.
 Tensions rose this week after Israeli forces arrested an Islamic Jihad commander in the West Bank, drawing threats of retaliation from the group.